 A website was developed, membership fees were established, and work began immediately.
 Within the first year, membership grew steadily.
 Newsletters were produced, case-sharing webinars were hosted, academic research was begun, our first clinical guidance document was published, and CAMAP proudly hosted the first national conference on medical assistance in dying in Canada – MAiD2017- in Victoria BC, with 110 attendees from all across the nation and more tuning in on-line, with two full days of presentations and several pre-conference workshops.
 Attendees, like our membership, included clinicians, administrators, lawyers, pharmacists, social workers, policy-wonks, and care coordinators.

 Since that time, CAMAP has grown quickly and steadily into an organization respected and recognized as the leading subject matter experts on assisted dying in Canada.
 We have partnered locally, provincially, and nationally with a variety of organizations and MAiD stakeholders.
 We currently host three active online communities of practice, have produced 12 guidance documents, host MAiD training workshops, regular case-sharing webinars, and educational symposia.
 We are currently developing the Canadian MAiD Curriculum Project – a fully accredited, nationally recognized, bilingual, seven-module MAiD education curriculum for clinicians entering the field which we anticipate will be available starting in 2023.

-We currently have a board of 12 directors and one part time employee but expect significant transformation in the coming years as we transition from an operational board to a governing board of directors and hire our first Executive Director to oversee our continuously evolving work.
+We currently have a board of 12 directors and two part time employees but expect significant transformation in the coming years as we continue to grow and expand.